getlago/lago-docs/docs/guide/11_payments/adyen-integration.md

 ![Adyen checkout with Lago](../../../static/img/adyen-checkout-url.png)

-## Creating Payments from Lago Invoices
+## Creating payments from Lago Invoices
 When a customer has Adyen defined as their payment provider, Lago seamlessly automates the process of triggering payments in Adyen whenever a new invoice is generated.

 This integration ensures that payments are initiated in Adyen without any manual intervention.
 Lago's automatic payment creation saves time and effort, providing a streamlined experience for both you and your customers.

-## Creating Refunds from Lago Credit Notes
+## Creating refunds from Lago Credit Notes
 In cases where a customer has Adyen defined as their payment provider, Lago simplifies the refund process by automatically triggering refunds in Adyen whenever a new refund is initiated through credit notes.

 This integration eliminates the need for manual refund processing and ensures that refunds are efficiently handled in Adyen.
 Lago's automated refund functionality helps you maintain accurate and timely refund transactions, enhancing customer satisfaction and operational efficiency.